DhabiaKM/Alt-Realities-Final-Project/docs/index.md

 # Faith (in)Humanity Documentation

 Dhabia AlMansoori - Hu Yiwen - Ilya Akimov
+All Images in this documentation can be found here: [Link](https://drive.google.com/drive/folders/16VpR4K2rhQbkLpyoNVeSzfbGFW4-U_il?usp=sharing)

 ## Table of Contents
 - [Faith (in)Humanity Documentation](#faith-inhumanity-documentation)
   - [Table of Contents](#table-of-contents)